cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - Substitution of the Secude library (as we encountered problems after compiling with VS2010 (not with VS2008) postponed to CT 1.5.) (xxx)

-- The CT1 installer now is signed with a certificat issued by a CA which is contained in the Windows keystore.
+- The CT1 installer now is signed with a certificate issued by a CA which is contained in the Windows keystore.
 This avoids that Windows shows users unnecessary warnings about unsigned software.